How Can I Keep My Puppy Entertained And Mentally Stimulated?

 Avoid Excessive Use of Crates

-While crates can be a valuable tool for and providing a safe space, it's important to avoid excessive use that can lead to boredom or isolation.
+While crates can be a valuable tool for house training and providing a safe space, it's important to avoid excessive use that can lead to boredom or isolation.
 Your puppy should have dedicated crate time for sleeping and napping, but it should not be their primary location throughout the day.
 Ensure that your puppy has ample time outside of the crate for social interaction, mental stimulation, and physical exercise.
 A well-balanced routine and environment will prevent boredom and destructive behavior associated with excessive crate use.

 Provide Ample Physical and Mental Stimulation